 3) CHESLA (Connecticut Higher Education Supplemental Loan Authority) offers non-tiered, simple interest, fixed annual rate loans.

-If a registered student withdraws from a module at least one business day prior to the start of the module, the tuition for that module shall be fully refunded.
-NO REFUNDS are issued on or after the first day of the module.
+If a student withdraws form a non-credit course, in writing via email to email@example.com , at least 3 business days prior to the start of the course the tuition shall be fully refunded.

 Students must be 18 years of age and have a high school diploma or GED to enroll in this course.
 The cosmetology student must be able to meet all basic fundamental standards to participate in all scheduled clinical sessions.
 Students must be able to stand in one place for long periods of time as well as bend and stretch.
 Students must have manual dexterity, motor skills including small muscle control, and eye-hand coordination to participate.
 Students will be required to perform services (hair, skin, and nails) on classmates as well as the general public in a supervised salon clinic setting.
 Students must be willing and able to receive such services from classmates as well.